shatalovdm/advent_of_code_in_java/README.md

 I started a bit late and try to catch up as time permits.

-All solutions are written in Java.
+All solutions are written in Java 8.

 The creators of Advent of code provide the puzzle input for each challenge.
 To test the code against this input just run a program.